 Mental health problems in urban areas have been reported to be on the rise.
 Governments have been attempting to intervene, but the complexity of mental health systems presents significant challenges in planning effective interventions, let alone understanding the underlying mechanisms driving these issues.

-Recent research has aimed to identify underlying factors contributing to mental health problems, often referred to as precariousness factors.
-These factors encompass various aspects of life, such as employment, social connections, financial stability, housing, and cultural dimensions.
-This comprehensive perspective on precarity helps to highlight how different aspects of life may be interconnected.
-While this research has advanced our understanding of the complex interplay between precariousness factors, a key question remains unanswered: how do these factors influence mental health?
+Research has aimed to identify underlying factors contributing to mental health problems.
+Recent research looked into the association between mental health and indicators of precariousness in various dimensions of life, indicating a high level of uncertainty and instability in people’s lives, such as factors related to employment, social relations, finances, housing, and culture (ref Leonie’s paper).
+This comprehensive perspective on precariousness helped to highlight how different aspects of life may be interconnected.
+While this research has advanced our understanding of which indicators of precariousness are related to mental health, a key question remains unanswered: how do these factors influence mental health?
 Specifically, the lack of directional information — knowing what influences what — limits our ability to identify and prioritize effective intervention targets.

-This study aims to investigate the causal relationships between precariousness factors and mental health outcomes, with a specific focus on depression, the most prevalent mental health issue in urban populations.
-Using causal discovery methods, we explore how different aspects of precarity influence depression and delve deeper into the dynamics at the symptom level.
-By examining individual depressive symptoms, we aim to identify which symptoms may act as initiators by being particularly sensitive to specific precariousness factors.
+This study aims to investigate the causal relationships between different dimensions of precariousness and mental health outcomes, towith a specific focus on depression, the most prevalent mental health issue in urban populations.
+Using causal discovery methods, we explore how different aspects of precaritousness influence depression and delve deeper into the dynamics at the symptom level.
+By examining individual depressive symptoms, we aim to identify which symptoms may act as initiators by being particularly sensitive to precariousness.
 Through this analysis, our goal is to uncover the causal mechanisms underlying mental health challenges and provide a foundation for developing more effective and targeted interventions.

 2. Methods